How to Prepare for a Machine Learning Job Interview

 1. On a dataset with multiple categories: The smaller the dataset is and the more imbalanced the categories are, the more important is it to use stratified cross-validation.

 2. On a dataset with data of different distributions: In a dataset for autonomous driving, for example, we may have images taken during the day and at night.
-If we do not make sure that both types are present in training and validation, we may have generalization problems.
+If we do not make sure that both types are present in training and validation, we may have generalization problems. - Did you follow some challenges on Kaggle?
+Why do ensembles typically win these challenges with higher score than individual models?
+What are their advantages and disadvantages?
+Shouldn't we always go for ensembles as solutions?

 An ensemble combines the application of various models to create a single prediction.
 The reason that ensembles outperform individual models is that each model makes different errors.
 So in an ensemble, the errors of one model can be compensated by the right predictions of the other models.
 This is the reason why the score of the ensemble is usually higher.
 We need a high diversity of models for creating a good ensemble algorithm.